JamieVaughn/vizbin/README.md

-# New Project
+# Vizbin

-> ✨ Bootstrapped with Create Snowpack App (CSA).
+> A pile of visualizations using React, D3, and other viz libraries

 ## Available Scripts

 ### npm start

-Runs the app in the development mode.
+Runs the app in the development mode with hot reload and linting errors.
 Open http://localhost:8080 to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ### npm run build